Meta-Semantics Augmented Few-Shot Relational Learning: Related Works

-Inspired by the recent success in fine-tuning retrained language models in natural language processing (NLP), prompting techniques have attracted a surge of attention for graph learning tasks.
+The aforementioned FSRL methods primarily rely on relational information, but neglect rich semantics inherent in KGs.
+Our work addresses this important gap by effectively learning meta-semantic knowledge shared across tasks and integrating it with relational information for FSRL.
+In parallel, several studies explore few-shot learning and meta-learning with graph neural networks (GNNs)~\cite{yang2022few, mandal2022metalearning}.
+While related, they are not directly applicable to our setting, which requires modeling complex relational patterns in KGs for generalizable FSRL.

-Hard text prompts, widely used in NLP tasks~\cite{zhou-etal-2022-dual,ENG}, serve as handcrafted instruction that are prepended to an input text, guiding the model to extract relevant task-specific knowledge for downstream tasks.
-This is often achieved through using masked language modeling as a task template.
-G-Prompt~\citep{huang2023promptbased} uses hard text prompts to extract task-relevant node features, which are then fed into a learnable graph neural network (GNN) layer for few-shot node classification on text-attributed graphs.
-TAPE~\cite{he2024harnessing} prompts an LLM to retrieve textual explanations as features to enrich node vector representations for boosting downstream GNNs.
-The effectiveness of these works reply on the quality of constructed prompts.
+\paragraph{Prompt Learning on Graphs.} Built upon the recent success in language model fine-tuning, prompting techniques are increasingly explored for tasks that combine large language models (LLMs) with structured knowledge sources such as graphs~\cite{cocolm}.
+Hard text prompts, commonly used in NLP tasks~\cite{zhou-etal-2022-dual,ENG}, prepend handcrafted instructions to an input text, guiding models to extract relevant task-relevant knowledge using masked language modeling for downstream tasks.
+For example, G-Prompt~\citep{huang2023promptbased} uses hard text prompts to extract task-relevant node features, which are then fed into a GNN layer for few-shot node classification.
+TAPE~\cite{he2024harnessing} prompts an LLM to retrieve textual explanations as features to enrich node representations for downstream GNN training.
+Alternatively, learnable prompts have been proposed to reduce the high engineering costs in prompt design.
+A common approach is to define a graph template shared by both pre-training and downstream tasks for better adaptation, often coupled with specific GNN layers.
+GraphPrompt~\cite{GraphPrompt} and HGPrompt~\cite{HGPrompt} are exemplars that integrate prompts as learnable vectors within a hidden GNN layer by modifying the \texttt{Readout} function or its input.